sybrew/the-seo-framework/readme.txt

 == Changelog ==

-TODO add toggle to block GPTBot (and other bots) via robots.txt.

 TODO In Polylang 3.5.x (and 3.6), unsetting " Hide URL language information for default language" will cause the robots.txt URLs to add extraneous language prefixes.
 The sitemap endpoints still work on their correct URL, however.
 	-> It's also incorrect if the homepage URL isn't of the DEFAULT language.
 Still, that causes the site to malfunction altogether.
 		-> What homepage URL?